bitcoin/bitcoin/README.md

 submit new unit tests for old code.
 Unit tests can be compiled and run (assuming they weren't disabled in configure) with: `make check`

-Every pull request is built for both Windows and Linux on a dedicated server, and unit and sanity tests are automatically run.
-The binaries produced may be used for manual QA testing — a link to them will appear in a comment on the pull request posted by [BitcoinPullTester](https://github.com/BitcoinPullTester).
-See https://github.com/TheBlueMatt/test-scripts for the build/test scripts.
+The Travis CI system makes sure that every pull request is built for Windows and Linux, OSX, and that unit and sanity tests are automatically run.

 ### Manual Quality Assurance (QA) Testing

-Large changes should have a test plan, and should be tested by somebody other than the developer who wrote the code.
-See https://github.com/bitcoin/QA/ for how to create a test plan.
+Changes should be tested by somebody other than the developer who wrote the code.
+This is especially important for large or high-risk changes.
+It is useful to add a test plan to the pull request description if testing the changes is not straightforward.

 Translations
 ------------